catterer/chesshub/README.md

 1. persisting GameContexts
 2. update notification delivery
 3. game Match lookups.
+4. for timed matches, Storage also needs to support timers for active games and promote game to FINISHED when timer expires.

 Implemented as a StatefulSet of master-slave pairs, sharded by GameID.
 The primary index is GameID; secondary index by PlayerID for GameList RPC; more secondary indices (by ColorPreference, etc) can be added for Matching optimization.